liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/06-jsf-portlet/01-jsf-portlet-intro.markdown

 Do you want to develop MVC-based portlets using the Java EE standard?
 Do you want to use a portlet development framework with a UI component model that makes it easy to develop sophisticated, rich UIs?
-Or have you been writing  web apps using JSF that you'd like to use in @product@?
+Or have you been writing  web apps using JSF that you'd like to use in @sharepoint@?
 If you answered *yes* to any of these questions, you're in luck!
 You can use the JSF portlet technology in
-@product@ by leveraging the Liferay Faces project, which provides all these capabilities and more.
+@sharepoint@ by leveraging the Liferay Faces project, which provides all these capabilities and more.

-Liferay Faces is an umbrella project that provides support for the JavaServer&#8482; Faces (JSF) standard in @product@.
+Liferay Faces is an umbrella project that provides support for the JavaServer&#8482; Faces (JSF) standard in @sharepoint@.
 It encompasses the following projects:

 - [Liferay Faces Bridge](/docs/7-2/reference/-/knowledge_base/r/understanding-liferay-faces-bridge)